WiIIiam278/Velocitab/README.md

 PlaceholderAPI placeholders are also supported.
 To use them, just install [PAPIProxyBridge](https://modrinth.com/plugin/papiproxybridge) on your Velocity proxy and backend Spigot servers.
 Additionally, a hook for MiniPlaceholders is supported for servers using the MiniMessage formatter.

 ### Command
-You can use the `/velocitab reload` command to reload the plugin config file (permission: `velocitab.command.reload`)
+You can use the `/velocitab reload` command to reload the plugin config file (permission: `velocitab.command.reload`), and `/velocitab update` to check for updates (permission: `velocitab.command.update`).

 ## Building
 To build Velocitab, simply run the following in the root of the repository: